hpi-swa-lab/squeak-tracedebugger/packages/TraceDebugger.package/TDBMemorySimulator.class/README.md

-I am the base class for all simulators for the TraceDebugger which access a certain version of the TDBMemory.
+I am the base class for all simulators for the TraceDebugger that add certain customizations to state controlling.
+I provide generalized hooks to subclasses for controlling read/write accesses to state and a pragma interface for implementing and enabling single primitives on demand.
+Via #shouldIsolate:, clients/subclasses can enable isolation so that all side effects made by the code under simulation will remain local to the simulator.